MicrosoftDocs/appcenter-docs/docs/gdpr/test-export.md

    GET https://appcenter.ms/api/v0.1/apps/CompanyOrg1/AndroidApp1/test_runs
    ```

 3. For each of the app IDs gathered in the previous step, make the following API call to export the data.
-This returns all the files that have been uploaded for this app.
+This call returns all the files that have been uploaded for this app.
 The categories below for app test data.
    ```HTTP
    GET /v0.1/apps/{owner_name}/{app_name}/test/export
    ```